Chern Classes of Logarithmic Derivations for Free Divisors with Jacobian Ideal of Linear Type

-In the theorem, $Y$ denotes the singular subscheme of $X$ and $\textup{qBl}_YX$ denotes the quasi-symmetric blow-up of $X$ along $Y$.
 The singular subscheme $Y$ can be viewed either as a subscheme of $X$ or a subscheme of $M$.
 If $h$ is a local equation of $X$ in $M$, then the ideal sheaf of $Y$ is locally generated by all partial derivatives of $h$ from the former perspective, or by all partial derivatives of $h$ together with $h$ from the latter perspective.

 According to Aluffi \cite{MR2097164}, given a closed embedding $W \subset V$ of schemes, there is a spectrum of relevant `blow-up' algebras, each one of which corresponds to a closed imbedding $V$ into an ambient (not necessarily nonsingular) scheme $M$.
 In the special case $M = V$, the blow-up algebra corresponding to $V \subset V$ is the Rees algebra of the Ideal sheaf of $W$.
 The constructions are functorial in the sense that any morphism $M \to N$ of ambient schemes of $X$ gives rise to an epimorphism of the blow-up algebras (with a reversed arrow).
 The quasi-symmetric blow-up algebra of $V$ along $W$ is defined to be the inverse limit of this system of blow-up algebras.
 Aluffi also defines the quasi-symmetric blow-up $\textup{qBl}_WV$ to be the projective scheme associated with the quasi-symmetric blow-up algebra.